WilliamSmithEdward/FlaskTutorial/README.md

 ## Objective

-This repository is your guide to mastering Flask, a Python tool for website development, by stepping through a tutorial series and documenting lessons learned along the way.
-We'll carefully go through each tutorial step, closely examining the provided code examples to learn important lessons.
+This repository purpose of this tutorial is to be a guide for mastering Flask, a Python tool for website development, by stepping through a tutorial series and documenting lessons learned along the way.
+I will be carefully going through each tutorial step and closely examining the provided code examples so we can learn important lessons.
 Below is some of what we'll cover:

 - **Understanding Flask**: Exploring Flask's essence and its significance in website development.
 - **Setting Up the Environment**: Detailing the setup process for the development environment tailored for Flask.